- Leading Practices

 - The Coveo for Sitecore

-If you encounter a problem or a bug that needs to be fixed, refer to the releases notes to find out if the issue has already been fixed.
+If you encounter a problem or a bug that needs to be fixed, see the releases notes to find out if the issue has already been fixed.
 If so, you need to upgrade to the associated release.
 If not, look at our Q&A portal to find an appropriate solution.
 Alternatively, you can report the problem to our support team.
 Issues fixed in the product are usually available in the next monthly release, or in hotfixes for critical ones.